vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

     return requests.get(url.update_query(get_id_key())).text
 ```

-The `call_get` function can then be used to create specialised functions to gather data from particular endpoints:
+The `call_get` function can then be used to create specialised functions to gather data from particular endpoints, for example:

 ```python3
 API_ENDPOINT = URL("https://api.tfl.gov.uk/")